bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Be sure to review the activities before class.
 Try to anticipate any questions that students might have.

+* **Important**: React Router recentedly [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
+The content of this week's in-class and module activities uses React Router version 5.
+To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

 * For a refresher on how to use the GraphQL Playground, refer to the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).

 * The `useEffect` Hook wasn't covered in the async material; however, it's used in the Challenge.
 Use the class time to explain the activity and help students understand it so that they can succeed in the Challenge.